dev-vortex/fireback/README.md

 ```

 ## Configuration
-The app neds an initializatiion moment.
+The app needs an initializatiion moment.
 This can be achieved in isolation through the exported method `initApp` or directly by using the exported method `exportFunctions`.

 > **Note -** This process is a requirement from Firebase you can see it here: https://firebase.google.com/docs/reference/node/firebase#initializeapp